Topics Map > Online Instruction > Designing Online Courses

 Effective ways to organize a course:

-- Break up long segments of content and establish a module-, unit-, or week-based framework for the various instructional topics and components.
+- Break up long content segments and establish a module-, unit-, or week-based framework for the various instructional topics and components.
 This is what’s known as “chunking.”

 - Have each new topic build on the one that came before it.
-This way, the material becomes increasingly complex and challenging as the course goes on.
+This way, the material becomes increasingly complex and challenging as the course progresses.

 - Integrate each new idea, topic, or theme with the preceding ones.